TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 * Click the red button in the Remove Item column.

 Expected result:
-* A confirmation toast box should be displayed
+* A confirmation toast box should be displayed.
 * The product should be remnoved from the basket.
 * The Total Price of the Order should also be updated immediately.
     ![Remove Product](documentation/testing/update_basket03.jpg)